michellejlin/lava/README.md

 To run RAVA you need to make sure you have placed all the FASTQ files you want to analyze as well as your metadata.csv file inside a folder.
 You can then use the terminal to execute RAVA from this folder.
 You have two choices for running RAVA:

 * If your computer doesn't have at least 4 cores and 6GB of ram, run your RAVA commands with `-profile testing`
+* Use '-profile MORE' if your computer has at least 18 cpus and 60gb of ram

 1. With a reference fasta and a reference gff (as seen in Example 1):